The Microphones: K Records years

 Elverum slowly gained recognition as a talented producer and recording engineer in the studio.
 While helping, often anonymously, with many of the area's artists, he began work on his second full-length, Don't Wake Me Up, released on K Records in 1999.
 Elverum toured for a few months following the release with fellow K Records artist Mirah, and, showcasing his talents on the road, was able to build a small but loyal fanbase and gain appreciation in the indie music scene.
 While performing in another K Records band, Old Time Relijun, Elverum began recording It Was Hot, We Stayed in the Water.
 Released on K Records in 2000, the album was Elverum's most ambitious yet, featuring layers of harmonic guitars, noise, and Beach Boys-esque harmonies.

 Elverum's next release, The Glow Pt.
 2, was released by K Records in 2001.
 It was noted by critics for its production and songwriting.
-Probably his best-known album, it explored intensely personal themes, recalling lost loves and childhood memories.
-Sometimes sad, simple, and gentle ("I Felt Your Shape"), other times intense and layered with noise, guitars, and drums ("The Moon").
+Generally considered his best-known album, it explored personal themes about lost loves and childhood memories.
 Pitchfork Media named The Glow Pt.
 2 as the top album of 2001, and #73 on their 200 Top Albums of the 2000s.
 Tiny Mix Tapes named it the 5th best album of the 2000s.

-After a lengthy tour of Europe and North America (known as the "Paper Opera Tour"), Elverum returned to Dub Narcotic to begin work on his follow-up to The Glow Pt.2.
-Released by K Records in 2003, Mount Eerie was named after the mountain on Fidalgo Island where Elverum spent much of his childhood.
+After a tour of Europe and North America known as the "Paper Opera Tour", Elverum returned to Dub Narcotic to begin work on his follow-up to The Glow Pt.
+2. Released by K Records in 2003, Mount Eerie was named after the mountain on Fidalgo Island where Elverum spent much of his childhood.
 Containing five long songs, the album features a narrative arc, in which Elverum dies, is eaten by vultures, and discovers the face of the Universe.
 It represents a turning point and a realization period in Elverum's life.
 Like its predecessor, Mount Eerie was also praised by critics for its ambitious and imaginative production.

 Dissolution

 Elverum toured North America and Europe again in 2002, playing mostly solo shows (billed as the "I Will Move Away Forever and Never Come Back Ever" tour) before settling in Finnkonevika, Kjerringøy, Norway, where he spent the winter living in a log cabin.
 In February 2003, he toured Japan with Calvin Johnson, Kyle Field, and the Tokyo band Moools, which resulted in the album Live in Japan.
-The album was credited to "the Microphones", with quotation marks to suggest that Elverum was transitioning between musical projects.
 Live In Japan was released by K Records in early 2004, by which time Elverum had already begun to perform shows under the name Mount Eerie.